VoxeLibre/VoxeLibre/mods/MAPGEN/mcl_villages/README.txt

 MCL_Villages:
 ============================
-A fork of Rochambeau's "Settlements" mod converted for use in MineClone5.
+A fork of Rochambeau's "Settlements" mod converted for use in MineClone 2.

 --------------
 Using the mod: